LouisJackman/volatile_thunk/content/posts/2019/12/08/in-defence-of-java/post.md

 with a _Single Abstract Method_.
 That makes them amenable to implementing new features, as it works with a fundamental notion of the language.
-It scales up well beyond a particular use case; while it can supersede the enhanced for loop with the `java.util.Collection::forEach` method, it can also implement any other API that befits lambdas including synchronous iteration, asynchronous iteration, monadic composition, event handlers, countless functional patterns, Smalltalk-style "block consuming" APIs, and more.
+It scales up well beyond a particular use case; while it can supersede the enhanced for loop with the `Collection::forEach` method, it can also implement any other API that befits lambdas including synchronous iteration, asynchronous iteration, monadic composition, event handlers, countless functional patterns, Smalltalk-style "block consuming" APIs, and more.
 It leads to somewhat intractible amounts of computation, depending on whether Java decides to compile it as a vanilla anonymous inner class method call or a `invokedynamic` invocation, but still has constant-time performance characteristics.

 According to that definition of simplicity, lambdas are a _simpler_ feature than enhanced for loops, especially as they supersede enhanced for loops with